vivekraj2002/Ansible-/README.md

 ## Working of Ansible

-Ansible interacts with your networks and sends little programs, known as modules, to them.
+Ansible interacts with our networks and sends little programs, known as modules, to them.
 These modules are utilized to complete automated tasks as systems designed to be resource models for the functioning at the desired state.
 Ansible runs these modules and eliminates them after they’re done.
-If modules weren’t available, you would have to depend on ad-hoc procedures and scripting to complete tasks.
+If modules weren’t available, We would have to depend on ad-hoc procedures and scripting to complete tasks.
 Ansible’s management node is the primary node overseeing the Playbook’s implementation.

 ![image](https://github.com/vivekraj2002/Ansible-/assets/139589508/f74aa2c3-ab0c-49b1-a285-9bb901ca9f34)

-he management node sets up an SSH connection before executing the modules and installing the product on the host workstations.
+he manage node sets up an SSH connection before executing the modules and installing the product on the host workstations.
 Once the modules have been deployed, it eliminates them.
 So that’s how it works with Ansible.
 Python is used to create an Ansible script and connects remote hosts through SSH, specified in the inventory file.
 Ansible is agentless – implying that it doesn’t need any program to be installed on the nodes it controls.

 ## Ansible Tower